lifegadget/php-inflector/README.md

 	create a title text from the given string, e.g. “WelcomePage”, “welcome_page” or “welcome page” to “Welcome Page”.

+- `Inflector::pascalize`

+	return the PascalCased text from the given string, e.g. “send_email” to “SendEmail”, “who’s online” to “WhoSOnline”.

 - `Inflector::camelize`

-	return the CamelCased text from the given string, e.g. “send_email” to “SendEmail”, “who’s online” to “WhoSOnline”.
+	return the camelCased text from the given string, e.g. “send_email” to “sendEmail”, “who’s online” to “whoSOnline”.

 - `Inflector::underscore`